luis-caldas/nix/README.md

 ### `user`

-Commo user configuration files, also has its files separated between the `home-manager` files and normal files
+Common user configuration files, also has its files separated between the `home-manager` files and normal files

 ## `functions`